formatjs/formatjs/README.md

 ```

-This example would render: "Hello **Eric**, you have 1,000 unread messages." into the container element on the page.
+This example would render: "Hello **Eric**, you have 1,000 messages." into the container element on the page.

 **CDLR pluralization rules:** In some languages you have more then `one` and `other`.
 For example in `ru` there are the following plural rules: `one`, `few`, `many` and `other`.
 Check out the official CDLR documentation from unicode.org http://www.unicode.org/cldr/charts/27/supplemental/language_plural_rules.html for all languages.